Library of Alexandria: Roman period and destruction

 By the second century AD, the Roman Empire grew less dependent on grain from Alexandria and the city's prominence declined further.
 The Romans during this period also had less interest in Alexandrian scholarship, causing the Library's reputation to continue to decline as well.
 The scholars who worked and studied at the Library of Alexandria during the time of the Roman Empire were less well known than the ones who had studied there during the Ptolemaic Period.
 Eventually, the word "Alexandrian" itself came to be synonymous with the editing of texts, correction of textual errors, and writing of commentaries synthesized from those of earlier scholars—in other words, taking on connotations of pedantry, monotony, and lack of originality.
 Mention of both the Great Library of Alexandria and the Mouseion that housed it disappear after the middle of the third century AD.
 The last known references to scholars being members of the Mouseion date to the 260s.

 In 272 AD, the emperor Aurelian fought to recapture the city of Alexandria from the forces of the Palmyrene queen Zenobia.
 During the course of the fighting, Aurelian's forces destroyed the Broucheion quarter of the city in which the main library was located.
-If the Mouseion and Library still existed at this time, they were almost certainly destroyed during the attack as well.
-If they did survive the attack, then whatever was left of them would have been destroyed during the emperor Diocletian's siege of Alexandria in 297.
+If the Mouseion and Library still existed at this time, they were almost certainly destroyed or damaged during the attack.
+If they did survive the attack, whatever was left of them would have been further damaged or destroyed during the emperor Diocletian's siege of Alexandria in 297, when the Brouchion quarter was again destroyed.